Mohana-AI/Mohana-AI/README.md

 - 👋 Hi, I’m @Mohana Research Scholar
-- 👀 I’m interested in Aritificial Intelligence, Data Science, and Robotics
+- 👀 I’m interested in Artificial Intelligence, Data Science, and Robotics
-- 🌱 I’m currently doing research in Adaptive learning based FER sytsem
+- 🌱 I’m currently doing research in Adaptive learning based FER system
 - 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me mohana.technophile@gmail.com
+- 📫 How to reach me mohanamurukan@gmail.com

 <!---
 Mohana-AI/Mohana-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.